 Looking after existing assets is foundational to a sound risk management approach.
-It reduces the risk of surprises that usually cost more, and have greater negative effects, than planned work does and emits more carbon.
+It reduces the risk of surprises that usually cost more, and have greater negative effects, than planned work does.

 Growth is inevitable and must be managed in a way that ensures it doesn't add to existing challenges for the three waters network